Q&A with Andrew Albers

 Entering his fifth professional season, Rochester Red Wings pitcher Andrew Albers has been one of the biggest reasons for the teamís recent success.
 Albers is 10-4 with an ERA of 2.97 to go along with 105 strikeouts and just 29 walks.
 He was one of two Red Wings selected to represent the International League in the All-Star game.
 This has been a breakout season for Albers.
 After batting practice on Monday, and doing another interview with play-by-play broadcaster Josh Whetzel, I had the chance to talk to him about his season, the All-Star game, playing in the SEC and the dramatic turn-around in Rochester.

 Photo: Bare Antolos/RedWingsBaseball.com

-Can you talk a little bit about your success this year?
+Chris Fee: Can you talk a little bit about your success this year?
 You were voted to the All-Star team and picked up your 10th win last night (Sunday).
-What do you credit your success to this season?
+To what do you credit your success this season?

-Staying on the team success for a minute, obviously the start to this season was not what you had hoped for.
-But now you guys are in the hunt for a playoff spot and really turned the season around, whatís different?
+CF: Staying on the team success for a minute, obviously the start to this season was not what you had hoped for.
+But now you guys are in the hunt for a playoff spot and really turned the season around.
+Whatís different?
 Whatís changed for the Red Wings?